cideM/teems-awk/README.md

 # teems-awk

-Switch themes using awk, sed and bash.
+Switch terminal color themes using awk, sed and bash.
 Isn't that what you always wanted?

 ## Why?